 To ensure a safe and pleasant visit to Cabrillo National Monument, please take a moment to review some safety tips.

-• Swimming, Surfing, and Diving: Swimming, surfing and diving are prohibited within park boundaries (the park boundary extends 300 yards from the shore).
+Swimming, surfing and diving are prohibited within park boundaries.
 This is for your safety and to protect the intertidal ecosystem.